Radcliffe, Greater Manchester: Textiles and the Industrial Revolution

 The underlying coal measures throughout the parish were a valuable source of fuel.
 Radcliffe already had an established textile industry before the arrival of steam power.
 The first recorded instance of coal getting in the North West of England was in 1246, when Adam de Radeclyve was fined for digging de minera on common land in the Radcliffe area.
-Coal outcroppings were not uncommon; as recently as 1936 members of the public were seen carrying away large pieces of coal from a seam revealed by the landslip caused when the Manchester Bolton & Bury Canal breached at Ladyshore.
+Coal outcroppings were not uncommon; as recently as 1936 members of the public were seen carrying away large pieces of coal from a seam revealed by the landslip caused when the Manchester, Bolton and Bury Canal breached at Ladyshore.
 Mining was initially limited to bell pits until the arrival of steam engines, which along with improved ventilation, made possible much deeper pits.
 The earliest known local use of such an engine was in 1792 at Black Cat Colliery.
 The parish of Radcliffe was once home to as many as 50 pits, but with the exceptions of Outwood Colliery and Ladyshore Colliery, all were either exhausted or closed by the end of the 19th century.
 During the 1926 General Strike many striking miners illegally took coal from exposed seams around the Coney Green area of the town, to sell to local housewives.
 In the 1950s to the north of the town the National Coal Board did some open cast mining near Radcliffe Moor Road, but the last legal instance of coal mining in Radcliffe was between 1931 and 1949, close to Bury and Bolton Road.

 The transformation of the area from an industry based upon water power, to one based upon steam power, may not have been without problems.
 A story in W. Nicholl's History and Traditions of Radcliffe (1900) tells of a "great crowd" of protesters from Bury who marched on Bealey's Works, demanding that work be halted.
 James Booth ordered the gates closed, gave the ringleaders £5, and promised to halt work the next day.
 The crowd then marched on other businesses within the town before heading along the canal to Bolton, at which point they were apparently turned back by news of approaching soldiers.